ROCm/rccl/README.md

 ROCm Communication Collectives Library

+> [!NOTE]
+> The published documentation is available at [RCCL](https://rocm.docs.amd.com/projects/rccl/en/latest/index.html) in an organized easy-to-read format that includes a table of contents and search functionality.
+The documentation source files reside in the `rccl/docs` folder in this repository.
+As with all ROCm projects, the documentation is open source.
+For more information, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 ## Introduction

 RCCL (pronounced "Rickle") is a stand-alone library of standard collective communication routines for GPUs, implementing all-reduce, all-gather, reduce, broadcast, reduce-scatter, gather, scatter, and all-to-all.
 There is also initial support for direct GPU-to-GPU send and receive operations.
 It has been optimized to achieve high bandwidth on platforms using PCIe, xGMI as well as networking using InfiniBand Verbs or TCP/IP sockets.
 RCCL supports an arbitrary number of GPUs installed in a single node or multiple nodes, and can be used in either single- or multi-process (e.g., MPI) applications.